 Although alternate modes of transmission are more prevalent today, some microwave systems now serve as emergency backup during emergencies or in rural areas.
-We often see microwave radio relay systems being used today in portable radio applications.
+Microwave radio relay systems are often used today in portable radio applications.
 More routinely, retractable, telescoping masts with microwave dishes are used for remote broadcasts by television and news companies to transmit live video back to the studio.